ukkuroda/AxisOrange/README.md

 Currently, PlatformIO does not support M5StickCPlus2 so you need to copy "m5stick-cplus2.json" to

- - Unix ~/.platformio
+ - Unix ~/.platformio/boards
- - Windows %HOMEPATH%\.platformio
+ - Windows %HOMEPATH%\.platformio\boards

 !!
 I just madeup this json from m5stick-cplus.json. so this json could be wrong. !!